wsj0415/AI-Prompt-Collector/README.md

 *   **Advanced Filtering & Sorting:**
     *   **Modality Filtering:** The sidebar provides quick filters to view prompts of a specific type.
     *   **Sorting:** The collection can be sorted by creation date (newest/oldest) or title (A-Z/Z-A).
-*   **Focused Detail View:** Clicking a prompt card opens a full-screen modal that displays the entire prompt text and notes without truncation, along with focused actions like copy, edit, and delete.
+*   **Prompt Versioning:** The app automatically saves a new version of a prompt whenever its text is modified, allowing users to track changes and revert to previous versions.
+*   **Testing & AI Evaluation:** A dedicated "Testing" tab in the detail view allows users to run prompts against the Gemini API.
+An AI-powered evaluation feature provides a quantitative score (1-10) and qualitative feedback on the test results.
+*   **Shareable Prompts:** Users can generate a unique, shareable link for any prompt directly from the detail view.
+This link opens a read-only page displaying the prompt's details and its best-performing test result, allowing for easy collaboration and showcasing of work without needing a login.
+*   **AI-Powered Prompt Enhancement:** A dedicated "Enhance with AI" feature helps users refine their prompts.
+It can suggest improvements for clarity and detail or generate creative variations, which can be saved as new versions for A/B testing.
+*   **Prompt Templates:** Users can create prompts with dynamic variables using `[variable_name]` syntax.
+In the Testing view, these variables automatically become input fields, allowing for rapid generation of prompt variations by filling in the blanks.
 *   **Data-Driven Insights:** The "Statistics" page visualizes the collection's data, showing total counts, modality distribution, and top themes through charts and key metric cards.
 *   **Data Portability:**
     *   **Export:** Users can export their entire prompt collection to a JSON file for backup.
     *   **Import:** Users can import prompts from a properly formatted JSON file, ensuring seamless data transfer.

 ### 3. User Workflow
-1.  **Add & Categorize:** A user clicks "Add Prompt" in the sidebar, fills out the form, and uses the AI generation feature to automatically assign a theme and tags.
+1.  **Add & Categorize:** A user clicks "Add Prompt" in the sidebar.
+They can create a standard prompt or a template by using `[variable]` syntax in the text.
+The AI generation feature helps automatically assign a theme and tags.
-2.  **Browse & Find:** In the "Collection" view, the user can browse, filter by modality, sort the list, or use the search bar (in keyword or AI mode) to find a specific prompt.
+2.  **Browse & Find:** In the "Collection" view, the user can browse, filter, sort, or search to find a prompt.
+Template prompts are marked with a special icon.
-3.  **Use & Manage:** Once found, the user can quickly copy the prompt from the card's hover menu or click to open the detail view for full content and management options.
+3.  **Test & Iterate:** The user opens the detail view.
+In the "Testing" tab, if it's a template, they fill in the variable fields and see a live preview before running the test.
+They can edit the prompt (creating a new version), use the "Enhance with AI" feature, and compare results to refine it.
+4.  **Share:** Once a prompt is perfected, the user clicks "Share" to copy a link to their clipboard and send it to others.
-4.  **Review & Analyze:** The user can switch to the "Statistics" view at any time to get an overview of their collection habits.
+5.  **Review & Analyze:** The user can switch to the "Statistics" view at any time to get an overview of their collection habits.
-5.  **Import & Export:** Users can click "Import" to add prompts from a JSON file or "Export" to save a backup of their collection as a JSON file.
+6.  **Import & Export:** Users can click "Import" to add prompts from a JSON file or "Export" to save a backup of their collection as a JSON file.

 ---